saiteja13427/ToDoList/README.md

 ## Want to Use
 1. Clone the package
-2. Place your username and password in atlas mongo connection string to connect to mongodb server on atlas
+2. Place your MongoDB connection URL on line 6 in app.js
+3. Run npm install to install the dependencies
-3. You are ready to go
+4. You are ready to go, run nodemon and go to localhost:3000